Nicolette Stone: Surrogacy

 Another part of Nicolette's ready-made family is Aaron and David's foster children Emmett Donaldson (Ezra Justin) and Brent Colefax (Texas Watterson).
 Writers used them to create more peril for Nicolette as she grows closer to them.
-When suspects that Brent is committing crimes, Emmett tracks Brent down to local business, The Hive.
+When she suspects that Brent is committing crimes, Emmett tracks Brent down to local business, The Hive.
 There he discovers Brent and Holden Brice (Toby Derrick) are carrying out a robbery.
 Nicolette follows and gets caught up in the drama, with Holden pushing Nicolette into a heavy cabinet, which falls on top of her.
 Chimes told Masia that Nicolette is in a state of frantic worry as she is trapped underneath it with abdominal pain and bleeding.
 She fears that she is losing her unborn child but her "maternal instincts kick in as she tries to do everything to save her baby."
 Outside Holden knocks down her would be saviour, Curtis Perkins (Nathan Borg), who damages his cochlear implant and is unable to her Nicolette's cries for help.
 Jane later arrives and saves Nicolette.
 The incident leaves Nicolette hospitalised and fearing her unborn child will die.
 Brent feels guilty when Emmett initially tries to take responsibility for the heist.
-Following the incident, Nicolette decides to issue Aaron and David with an ultimatum that she choses herself and their baby or their foster children.
+Following the incident, Nicolette decides to issue Aaron and David with an ultimatum that she chooses herself and their baby or their foster children.
 Emmett decides to leave Erinsborough and David and Aaron blame Nicolette for his departure.
 Chimes defended her character's behaviour stating "Nic isn't malicious, and it's not about punishing Brent or Emmett - she's just a protective first-time mum."
 She added that Nicolette has "legitimate concerns" about bringing a child up around Brent and Emmett.